-123 Studios, one of South London's top recording studios, has been set up by Producer/Engineer Brett Shaw (Florence and the Machine, Foals, Lady Gaga, Daughter, Clean Bandit), next to Peckham's Bussey Building in one of London's most exciting new creative developments.
-Only 15 minutes from the previous 123 Studios (Shoreditch High Street) on the Overground.
+123 Studios, one of London's top recording studios (recordings at 123 have over a billion plays on Spotify alone), has been set up by Producer/Engineer Brett Shaw (Florence and the Machine, Foals, Lady Gaga, Daughter, Clean Bandit), next to Peckham's Bussey Building in one of South London's most exciting new creative developments.

-123 Studios is one of South London's finest recording facilities.
-Featuring an astoundingly accurate purpose-built natural light control room that houses a vintage SSL E series console and ATC scm50asl monitors.
-Next to the large live room, with high ceilings and booths, ideal for full band tracking.
+Featuring an astoundingly accurate purpose-built natural light control room (7M x 5.5M) that houses a vintage SSL E series console, ATC scm50asl monitors and some of the finest high-end gear around.
+With a large live room, high ceilings and booths, makes 123 ideal for full band tracking.

 The studio can record fully analogue to 24 track tape, digital or a combination of the two.

 Production, recording, mixing, and mastering are all available.

 Tracks Brett worked on have over a billion plays on Spotify.
 Last year saw him Co-produce both of Foals latest albums at 123.
 Earning the bands first ever number 1 album, a Mercury nomination and winner of the album of the year at the Q awards.

 Brett's credits have achieved four number 1 albums (2x U.S 2x U.K) and two number 2 albums (One U.K one U.S and U.K- One quadruple platinum album, One platinum album, Four gold albums, one silver album ).
 One quadruple platinum no 1 Single which won the Grammy for best dance recording, two Mercury nominations and three Ivor Novello awards.